A super moist red velvet cake made from scratch with mini chocolate chips to add fun, all covered in a delicious cream cheese glaze.

 - Scrape the sides of the bowl and mix again for only about 10 to 15 seconds.

-- Bake approximately 50 minutes.
-A toothpick inserted into the cake will come out with a few moist crumbs on it but no raw batter.
+- Pour into the prepared pan and bake for approximately 50 minutes.
+A toothpick inserted into the cake will come out with a few moist crumbs on it, or clean, but no raw batter.

-- Set on a wire rack to cool in the pan for no less than 45 minutes, then turn the cake out onto the rack and let cool out of the pan completely before adding glaze.
-Make sure to let the cake sit in the pan, on a rack for 45 minutes before trying to remove it from the pan as the cake is very moist and will stick to the pan if if still very warm.
+- Set the baked cake on a wire rack to cool in the pan for no less than 45 minutes, then turn the cake out onto the rack and let the cake cool out of the pan completely before adding the glaze.
+Make sure to let the cake sit in the pan, on a rack for about 45 minutes before trying to remove it from the pan as the cake is very moist and will stick to the pan if if it's still very warm.

 For the glaze:

-- In a mixing bowl, mix the butter and cream cheese well with an electric mixer on medium to medium high speed.
+- In a mixing bowl, mix the butter and cream cheese well with an electric mixer on medium to medium-high speed until smooth.

 - Add the confectioner’s sugar, vanilla and two tablespoons of milk.
 Mix well.

-- If the glaze is too thick, add in milk by teaspoonful.
-If it's too thin, it will run off the cake and pool around the bottom, so only add additional milk by the teaspoonful.
+- If the glaze is too thick, add milk by the teaspoonful, mixing after each addition and checking the consistency.
+Add only a small amount at a time.
+If it's too thin, it will run off the cake and pool around the bottom.

-- Once desired consistency is reached and the cake is cooled, spoon on the glaze, or use a piping bag or squeeze bottle to drizzle it on.
+- Once the desired consistency is reached and the cake is cooled, spoon on the glaze, or use a piping bag or squeeze bottle to drizzle it onto the cake.

 Notes